- Office Location:

 California State University, Long Beach, Master of Arts in Theatre Arts

 Professor Thomas F. Bradac has been a theatre professional for over forty years.
-He recently adapted and staged Shakespeare’s poem Venus and Adonis for the Prague Fringe Festival.
-Co-produced by The Prague Shakespeare Festival, the production garnered critical acclaim in the Czech Republic, most notably from the Prague Post, an English language newspaper.
-He is the founder of Shakespeare Orange County (1992-2013), where he has directed and produced over 50 productions.
-His productions have been recognized by regional and national publications including the Los Angeles Times, Christian Science Monitor, Orange Coast Magazine, Backstage, LA Weekly and OC Register.
-He also founded the Grove Shakespeare Festival (1979-1991), guiding it through a thirteen-season tenure where he produced and/or directed 110 productions including Cyrano De Bergerac, A Midsummer Night's Dream, The Dresser, The Merry Wives Of Windsor, Quilters, Mrs. California, and The Merchant Of Venice.
-Tom was awarded the prestigious Hollywood Drama Logue Publisher's Award for Exceptional Achievement in Theatre for his work with Grove Shakespeare Festival, The Helena Modjeska Award for Service to Orange County, CA by OC Weekly and Kennedy Center/American College Excellence in Education Award for his teaching.
-As an actor he has performed as Bottom in A Midsummer Night's Dream, Dogberry in Much Ado About Nothing and Falstaff in The Merry Wives of Windsor, among others.
+Recently he adapted and staged Shakespeare’s poem Venus and Adonis for the Prague Fringe Festival co-produced by The Prague Shakespeare Company.
+He is the founder of Shakespeare Orange County theatre and served as Artistic Director (1991-2013).
+During his tenure, SOC was recognized by Arts Orange County as Arts Organization of the Year in 2004 and received special recognition for Community Service by the Walt Disney Company that same year.
+He founded the Grove Shakespeare Festival (1979-1991), a two theatre Actors Equity Company, producing 110 productions and awarded the prestigious Hollywood Drama-Logue Publisher's Award for Exceptional Achievement in Theatre for his work.
 He is a founding director of the Shakespeare Theatre Association, an international service organization for theatres dedicated to producing Shakespeare, and has served as the organization's President.
-He is also on the performance advisory board for the Internet Shakespeare Editions, University of Victoria, Canada.
+He also served on the performance advisory board for the Internet Shakespeare Editions, University of Victoria, Canada.

 - Recent Creative, Scholarly Work and Publications